A Lib friend posted this article from Salon on my Facebook timeline.

 The tools policymakers have used to distract the public from the raw deal of low wages are no longer working.
 And that may more than anything else help usher in a new era of populist progressivism in the U.S. — if, that is, the Democratic Party can shift itself away from reinforcing the asset-based economy toward rebuilding a sustainable model that encourages wage growth and a strong labor market.

 I think that Mr. Atkins wants to believe that there are a group of “policymakers” who can pull some levers and make the factories run and the jobs go.
 What he fails to understand is that the current mess was created by the same “policymakers” that he wants to fix the problems.
-QE and zero interest rates, the “asset based economy” and all the rest was the result of policies enacted by “policymakers” who were by and Democrats working for the benefit of the wealthy vested interests and rent seekers that make up the power brokers in the political establishment.
+QE and zero interest rates, the “asset based economy” and all the rest was the result of policies enacted by “policymakers” who were by and large, Democrats working for the benefit of the wealthy vested interests and rent seekers that make up the power brokers in the political establishment.
 It’s not the like of Romney or Trump, who at least made their money by smart business decisions that’s the problem.

 The big problem, that Mr. Atkins cannot see, is big government.
 Big government is where the big rent seekers and opportunists can play.
 Big government is the home of the likes of “K” St. Even worse, big government is home of an alphabet soup of agencies filled with “policymakers” who are accountable to no one and who can promulgate any policies good or bad without any feedback from the public who are forced to contend with those policies.